 There are so many things to see and do in Rome that it’s impossible to list them all.
 If you are staying long enough, you can draw some pretty exciting and rich Rome itineraries, but let’s say that you are spending only one day in Rome and still want to see different areas but don’t have the time to enter many landmarks, what can you do?
 Thankfully, Rome is gorgeous inside out, from whichever point of view you look.
 So if you have limited time but still want to collect as many postcard-like shots as possible, one of the best things you can do is to discover Rome’s most beautiful piazzas.

 Here, we are listing Rome’s prettiest squares that you can visit, walk by, or cross on your way to other attractions or simply sit and stare at the surrounding buildings that frame them.
-This is a fantastic way to see plenty of what the city has to offer and discover the best things to do in Rome that are absolutely free.
+This is a fantastic way to see plenty of what the city has to offer and discover the best things to do in Rome that are absolutely free, perfect if you are traveling on a shoestring.

 Discover the prettiest piazzas in Rome